Indonesia: Volcano nation

 As Indonesia faces yet another volcanic eruption, the BBC looks at some of the most recent volcanic blasts and at why Indonesia's islands are so volatile.

-Mt Kelud's eruption on Thursday blanketed towns in ash and gravel, and led to 100,000 people fleeing their homes.
+That came months after Mt Kelud's eruption blanketed towns in ash and gravel, and led to 100,000 people fleeing their homes.

 Another active volcano is Mt Sinabung on the Indonesian island of Sumatra, which burst into life in 2010, after 400 years of dormancy.

-Most recently, on 1 February, it launched a series of eruptions, spewing hot gas, ash and rocks 2km (1.5 miles) into the air and killing at least 14 people.
+On 1 February 2014, a series of eruptions spewed hot gas, ash and rocks 2km (1.5 miles) into the air, killing at least 14 people.

 One of the most deadly volcanic eruptions in recent years was from Mt Merapi, which began a series of eruptions in late 2010.